JankaGramofonomanka/notifai-task/testing/README.md

 # notif.ai task - testing

+The tests should be run using Python 3.8.

 Testing is done by the python script ```testing.py```.
 To run that stript, you need to set up the following envoronment variables: